lynnpepin/lynndotpy_xyz/content/posts/reading_2022.md

 > **TLDR:** Leaving a PhD gives someone a lot of time to read new things.
 Here's some of my takeaways:
 >
 > - ChatGPT and StableDiffusion are scary and new and cool.
-> - Philip Rogaway's work presents some important ethical considerations for cryptographers.
+> - Phillip Rogaway's work presents some important ethical considerations for cryptographers.
 > - ThreeBlueOneBrown is one of many educational YouTubers that I'm enjoying.
 > - Anyone writing Rust would benefit from reading the cursed words in the Rustonomicon.
 > - As usual, 538 podcasts are worth listening to around elections.